 Yet another program created by tech giant Autodesk – Inventor.
 Let’s get straight to the facts; one of the hallmarks of Sketchup is its simplicity and ease of use.
 Surprisingly, Autodesk was able to achieve something along similar lines with their software Inventor.
 Like Sketchup, Inventor is known for its minimalist nature that lures the inherent creativity out of individuals.

 If you have heard of SolidWorks, you will be surprised to know that Inventor stands as its biggest competitor as of now.
-With 20 years of experience under its sleeve, Inventor is primarily directed towards professionals but can be used easily by novice artists as well.
+With 20 years of experience under its sleeve, Inventor is primarily directed toward professionals but can be used easily by novice artists as well.

 Rhino is a renowned commercial 3D computer graphics and CAD software developed in the 1980s.
 Wondering what its Unique Selling Point is amongst other competitors?
 Well, it has to lie in how the software was designed to be something mid-way of artistic and engineering.